Alright so this may not be the best place to ask this, but it's something I've been confused on.

 lenition with verb after a direct relative particle a (except tá, deir): an teach a thógfaidh sé = the house that he wants to build

-The "a" causes lenition.
-It's a preposition, and it's used here in a relative clause - you can expand the sentence to mean "what is it that they need?", and "a" is essentially the "that".
+The relative particle a causes lenition.
+You can expand the sentence to mean "what is it that is needed by them?", and a is essentially the "that".